python4astronomers/python4astronomers/source/plotting/matplotlib.rst

   plt.close(2)    # Remove the second figure

+.. admonition:: Using close

   You can use the 'close button' provided by the window manager to remove the figure, but if you do this you must *still* call the `close()`_ command, to ensure that memory allocated by pyplot for the figure is released.
+This is only really an issue for long-running ``ipython`` sessions; if you just create a single plot and then exit you do not need to use ``close``.

 .. _working-with-text: